-Using the following table, enter the one code that best describes the student's educational placement in the least restrictive environment as identified on the IEP.
+Enter the one code from the following table that best describes the student's educational placement in the least restrictive environment as identified on the IEP.
 Please note that a student should always be reported in Educational Environment Code 01 (inside general education 80 percent or more) unless the student's needs identified in the IEP require services to be delivered in a more restrictive placement.
 A general education classroom is one that is composed of students of whom at least 70 percent are without identified special education eligibility that utilizes the general curriculum, that is taught by an instructor certified for general education, and that is not designated as a general remedial classroom.
-(23 Illinois Administrative Code 226.731)
+(23 Ill.
+Adm.
+Code 226.731)

-Students, who are dually enrolled and receiving special education and/or related services in the public school (Fund Code K), should be reported in the Educational Environment category that most closely reflects the percentage of time that the student receives special education and related services inside the general education classroom.
+Students who are dually enrolled and receiving special education and/or related services in a public school (Fund Code K) should be reported in the Educational Environment category that most closely reflects the percentage of time that the student receives special education and related services inside the general education classroom.
 For example, a student who is dually enrolled in a parochial school and the school district would be considered inside the general education classroom while at the parochial and public school.
-The only time that would be considered outside the general education classroom would be the amount of time each week the student is receiving special education services outside the general education parochial and public classroom.
+The only time that he/she would be considered outside the general education classroom would be the amount of time each week the student is receiving special education services outside the general education parochial and public classroom.